Extremal Dependence Concepts: Extremal negative dependence

 We now prove that $\Sigma$-countermonotonicity coincides with countermonotonicity in dimension $d=2 $ and with pairwise countermonotonicity in arbitrary dimensions when the latter is supported.
 Moreover, a joint mix and/or the $\cx$-smallest element in a Fr\'echet class (when they exist) are always $\Sigma$-countermonotonic.
+Recall that we write $\vX \in_d \FR$ if $X_j\laweq F_j$, $j=1,\dots,d$